VeryGoodOpenSource/dart_frog/docs/docs/deploy/google-cloud-run.md

 sidebar_position: 1
 ---

-# Google Cloud Run Quickstart
+# Google Cloud Run ☁️

 [Cloud Run](https://cloud.google.com/run) is a service in the [Google Cloud Platform](https://cloud.google.com/) that allows you to deploy highly scalable containerized applications using your favorite language on a fully managed serverless platform.
 You can use Cloud Run to serve requests from your Dart Frog API to the internet.
 This will provide: